kaczla/list-lm/README.md

 - [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) - This repository contains code for reproducing the Stanford Alpaca results using low-rank adaptation (LoRA).
 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch
+- [BiGS](https://github.com/jxiw/BiGS) - This repository contains BiGS's jax model definitions, pretrained models weights, training and fintuning code for our paper exploring using state space models for pretraining.
 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
 - [Cramming Language Model (Pretraining)](https://github.com/JonasGeiping/cramming) - Cramming the training of a (BERT-type) language model into limited compute.
 Cramming: Training a Language Model on a Single GPU in One Day.